ndemir/stacking/README.md

 Stacking, also known as Stacked Generalization, is an ensemble method where the goal is to combine the output of machine learning algorithms with another machine learning algorithm.

+##The Goal

+Use this project as a template for your stacking implementation.
+In this project, StackingClassifier only provides fit and predict_proba functions, and works with binary [0, 1] labels. predict_proba function returns the probability of label 1.
+To learn how to use, see test/test_stackingclassifier.py

 ##Simple Explanation About The Project

 StackingClassifier class acts as a proxy class that connects to one of two classes